There is a balm in Gilead

 Fig. 1.
 Olney Hymns (1779).

-In 1859, Newton’s hymn appeared in Hiram Mattison’s Sacred Melodies for Social Worship (NY: Mason Brothers | Fig. 2), with a chorus reading, “There’s a balm in Gilead to make the wounded whole,” and a melody called BALM IN GILEAD.
-The melody has some foreshadowings of the spiritual, but it is not the same.
+In 1859, this same construction appeared in Hiram Mattison’s Sacred Melodies for Social Worship (NY: Mason Brothers | Fig. 4), with only a slight change in the wording to say “There’s power enough in Jesus.”
+The melody, dubbed BALM IN GILEAD, has some foreshadowings of the spiritual, but it is not the same.

-Fig. 2.
+Fig. 4.
 Hiram Mattison, Sacred Melodies for Social Worship (NY: Mason Brothers, 1859).

-This combination of text and tune appeared in Joseph Hillman’s The Revivalist (Troy, N.Y.: J. Hillman, 1868).
+This combination of text and tune similarly appeared in Joseph Hillman’s The Revivalist (Troy, N.Y.: J. Hillman, 1868).
 This version of the melody is much closer in shape to the spiritual melody later to come, and this version would continue to be frequently used with Newton’s text.

-Fig. 3.
+Fig. 5.
 Joseph Hillman, The Revivalist (Troy, N.Y.: J. Hillman, 1868).

 The following year, a new hymn by Daniel March (1816–1909), “Hark, the voice of Jesus crying,” appeared for the first time in multiple collections, including Songs of Gladness for the Sabbath School, compiled by J.E.
-Gould (Philadelphia, 1869 | Fig. 4).
+Gould (Philadelphia, 1869 | Fig. 6).
 Gould likely obtained the text directly from March, who lived nearby, whereas other publications in 1869 seem to have obtained the text without any knowledge of the author.
 The first four lines are based on John 4:35, and two of the stanzas quote Isaiah 6:8.
-The third stanza includes the lines, “If you cannot speak like angels, if you cannot preach like Paul, you can tell the love of Jesus, you can say he died for all.”
+The third stanza includes the lines, “If you cannot speak like angels, If you cannot preach like Paul, You can tell the love of Jesus, You can say he died for all.”
 The tunes cited here (pp. 44 and 57) are BLESSED COMFORT by J.E.
 Gould and MOZART attributed to W.A.
 Mozart.
-Some sources credit the hymn to Bright Jewels for the Sunday School (1869), but in that collection, the first line of the text had been altered to “Hark, the voice of Jesus calling,” and the authorship was credited to “V.A.,” or perhaps more importantly, the text was notably different than the author’s official version, had been supplied later to Charles Nutter’s Hymn Studies (1884), to The Hymnal of the Presbyterian Church (1895), and to John Julian’s Dictionary of Hymnology, with Suppl.
+Some sources credit the hymn to Bright Jewels for the Sunday School (1869), but in that collection, the first line of the text had been altered to read “Hark, the voice of Jesus calling,” and the authorship was credited to “V.A.,” or perhaps more importantly, the text was notably different than the author’s official version, which had been supplied later to Charles Nutter’s Hymn Studies (1884), to The Hymnal of the Presbyterian Church (1895), and to John Julian’s Dictionary of Hymnology, with Suppl.
 (1907).

-Fig. 4.
+Fig. 6.
 J.E.
 Gould, Songs of Gladness for the Sabbath School (Philadelphia, 1869).

-The recognized form of the spiritual was collected for Folk Songs of the American Negro, No. 1 (Nashville: Fisk University, 1907 | Fig. 5), edited by Frederick J. Work of Fisk University.
-This first published version of the spiritual contained three stanzas, including a slight variation on the text from March in stanza 3.
+The recognized form of the spiritual was first printed in Folk Songs of the American Negro, No. 1 (Nashville: Fisk University, 1907 | Fig. 7), edited by Frederick J. Work of Fisk University.
+This published version of the spiritual contained three stanzas, including a slight variation on the text from March in stanza 3.

 Fig. 5.
 Frederick J. Work, Folk Songs of the American Negro, No. 1 (Nashville: Fisk University, 1907).